OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-actividad.md

 ---
 layout: page
 title: "7.
-Actividad – SpeedRunEthereum"
+Actividad: SpeedRunEthereum"
 nav_order: 7
 parent: "Módulo 3: Programando en Solidity"
 ---

-# 🕹️ Activity – SpeedRunEthereum Challenges
+# 🕹️ Activity: SpeedRunEthereum Challenges

 Welcome to your final activity for Module 3!
 This is your chance to apply everything you've learned about Solidity and smart contract development in a series of guided challenges.